AviatrixSystems/Docs/HowTos/transit_subnet_inspection_azure.rst

 Intra-Vnet Subnet Inspection for Subnets in the same Subnet Group
 -----------------------------------------------------------------

 Traffic between VMs in the same subnet or subnet group is not inspected.
 If you want to inspect traffic between VMs in different subnets in the same VNet, the subnets must be in different subnet groups.
+For more information, refer to `Connectivity Scenarios Between VMs in Subnets <http://docs.aviatrix.com/HowTos/transit_subnet_inspection_azure.html#configuring-scenarios-between-vms-in-subnets>`_.

 |intraVNET_vm_segmentation|